 - Leave the door open after your wash to let some air get to your machine.

 A dirty dishwasher means dirty dishes!
-If yours smelling like a dogs dinner, it’s time for a clean!
+If yours is smelling like a dogs dinner, it’s time for a clean!
 Odours may have built up from food getting stuck in the machine.
-Give it a good clean inside including the filters and spray arms to remove any trapped food and smelly odours.
+Give it a good clean inside including the filters and spray arms to remove any trapped food and hidden grime.
 To prevent these smells from returning, here’s what you need to do:

 - Regularly clean your washer with a cleaner and descaler.
 Again, once a month is recommended.